BryanJohnson626a/Boids/README.md

 To avoid having all boids update on the same frame, only a certain percentage are fully updated each frame, rotating through the entire set every 2 seconds.

-These optimizations allow the program to run with over ten thousand boids, compared to only a few hundred beforehand.
+These optimizations together allow the program to run with over thirty thousand boids (on an AMD Ryzen 5 3600X), compared to only a few hundred beforehand.

 # Future plans

 Some optimizations I plan to do in the future:

 1) Use an octree or similar data structure to track boids, further speeding up the neighbor check and moving the algorithm fully from O(n^2) to O(nlogn).

-2) Optimize rendering to more efficiently draw large numbers of boids.
-Perhaps pushing most or all of the boid data to the graphics card in a single chunk would help?
-Needs looking into.
-Drawing the boids now takes more CPU time than anything else, so getting this to be more efficient is high priority.